Anatomy of Stop Hunts

 The most tradeable stop hunt pattern follows a consistent three-phase sequence:

 Price drifts toward a well-defined level where stops are clustered.
-Volume often decreases as price approaches -- the market is quiet, luring traders into complacency.
+Volume often decreases as price approaches -- the tape goes quiet, and low volume on the approach is itself a signal.

 A sharp, aggressive candle breaks through the level.
 Volume spikes as stops are triggered.
 On BTC/USDT, this often appears as a long-wick candle that briefly trades $200-500 below a swing low before stalling.